BurdaMagazinOrg/thunder-project/README.md

 ## Installing Thunder

 Create project will install thunder into the docroot direcrory inside of MYPROJECT.
-YOu can now install thunder as you would with any Drupal 8 site.
+You can now install thunder as you would with any Drupal 8 site.
 See: [Drupal installation guide](https://www.drupal.org/node/1839310).

-* `[environment]`is `local` for installations
-where the database settings are known,
-* or `devdesktop`, if the Acquia DevDesktop is used.
-    * In this case, you should *Import local Drupal site* in the DevDesktop App, before executing the command

-If no database dump exists in `./database`, the script will install the site, enable the the extensions `config` and `locale`, update the locale, export the config and make a database dump.

-If a database dump exists, it will just import it.

 ## Updating Thunder

+To update Thunder, Drupal or any module to the newest version, constrained by the specified version in `composer.json`, execute `composer update`.
+This command will check every dependency for a new version, downloads it and updates the `composer.lock` accordingly.
+After that you can run `drush updb` to update the database of your site.

 ### File update